bromite/bromite.github.io/index.md

 <img title="Bromite - Take back your browser!" src="/bromite.png" width="96" alt="Bromite" />

-Bromite is Chromium plus ad blocking and privacy enhancements; take back your browser!
+Bromite is a Chromium fork with ad blocking and privacy enhancements; take back your browser!

 The main goal is to provide a no-clutter browsing experience without privacy-invasive features and with the addition of a fast ad-blocking engine.